yii3-extensions/asset-flowbite/docs/README.md

 # Using assets

-Assets are files that are not processed by Webpack.
+Assets are files that Webpack does not process.

 They are copied directly to the output folder.

 This includes images, fonts, and any other files that you want to use in your project.

 To use an asset, you need to import it from JavaScript or CSS.